These Mozzarella Stuffed Meatballs are perfect for when you're craving Italian, but trying to push-back from the carbs!

-You can use either fresh or packaged mozzarella cheese.
-Fresh is usually packaged in water, so you'll want to let the cheese soak on a paper towel for a minute to absorb some of the moisture.
-I don’t recommend using shredded mozzarella cheese–too tricky to stuff into the meatball.
+Fresh works best; it is usually packaged in water, so you'll want to let the cheese soak on a paper towel for a minute to absorb some of the moisture, then cut it into little cubes.

-In this recipe, I used dried; however, you can use fresh if you prefer.
-Dried herbs are stronger than fresh.
-If you use fresh herbs for the sauce you'll want to increase the amount and add them at the end when preparing the sauce.
+If you use fresh herbs for the sauce you'll want to increase the amount times 3 and add them at the end when preparing the sauce.
 As for the meatballs, you can use fresh herbs as well, just increase the amount.

 - 2 lbs. lean ground beef